- Docs Home

 - The name of the database where

-is executed - The identifier of the
+Executeis executed - The identifier of the

-keyword - The current schema version, which is updated after every successfully executed DDL statement
+Preparestatement, that is, the name after thePREPAREkeyword - The current schema version, which is updated after every successfully executed DDL statement

 - The SQL mode when executing

-- The current time zone, which is the value of the
+Execute - The current time zone, which is the value of the

-system variable - The value of the
+time_zonesystem variable - The value of the

-system variable
+sql_select_limitsystem variable

-), or the LRU cache elimination mechanism causes the execution plan cache miss when executing.
+Any change in the above information (for example, switching databases, renaming Prepare statement, executing DDL statements, or modifying the value of SQL mode / time_zone), or the LRU cache elimination mechanism causes the execution plan cache miss when executing.

-statement is executed in an explicit transaction, and the referenced table is modified in the transaction pre-order statement, the cached execution plan accessing this table does not contain the UnionScan
+After the execution plan cache is obtained from the cache, TiDB first checks whether the execution plan is still valid.
+If the current Execute statement is executed in an explicit transaction, and the referenced table is modified in the transaction pre-order statement, the cached execution plan accessing this table does not contain the UnionScan operator, then it cannot be executed.

 After the validation test is passed, the scan range of the execution plan is adjusted according to the current parameter values, and then used to perform data querying.